Akira Fujishima: Career and research

-In 1966 he earned his B. A. (Engineering) at the Faculty of Engineering, Yokohama National University, and in 1971 his Ph.D.
+In 1966, he earned his B.A.
+(Engineering) at the Faculty of Engineering, Yokohama National University, and in 1971 his Ph.D.
 (Engineering) at the Graduate School of Engineering, the University of Tokyo.

 In 1967, while working on his Ph.D. under the supervision of professor Kenichi Honda (本多 健一), he discovered the phenomenon of photocatalytic water decomposition (water photolysis) when he exposed a titanium dioxide electrode to strong light, later called the Honda-Fujishima effect.

-The discovery of self-cleaning properties of titanium dioxide by the group under his supervision initiated a revolution in the ceramic, glass, and other industries (see e.g., self-cleaning glass).
+The discovery of self-cleaning properties of titanium dioxide by the group under his supervision initiated a revolution in the ceramic, glass, and other industries (e.g., self-cleaning glass).

 On completing his Ph.D. in 1971 he became assistant professor at Kanagawa University but returned to the University of Tokyo in 1975 as assistant professor in the Department of Applied Chemistry.
 He was promoted to associate professor in 1978 and professor in 1986 within the same department.
 He became professor emeritus in 2003 and special university professor emeritus in 2005.

-In 1989 he was appointed executive director of the Chemical Society of Japan.
+In 1989, he was appointed executive director of the Chemical Society of Japan.
 In 1998 he became chief of the optical science group at Kanagawa Academy of Science and Technology Research, and president of the Japanese Photochemistry Association.
-In 1999 he was founder editor-in-chief of the editorial panel of the Journal of Photochemistry and Photobiology C: Photochemistry Reviews In 2001, he was nominated vice president of the Chemical Society of Japan, becoming its president in 2006.
+In 1999 he was founder editor-in-chief of the editorial panel of the Journal of Photochemistry and Photobiology C: Photochemistry Reviews.
+In 2001, he was nominated vice president of the Chemical Society of Japan, becoming its president in 2006.

-In 2002 he was research supervisor for the development of advanced nanostructured materials for energy conversion and storage at the Japan Science and Technology Agency (JST).
-In 2003 he became president of the Electrochemical Society of Japan.

-and chairman of the Kanagawa Academy of Science and Technology.
+In 2002, he was research supervisor for the development of advanced nanostructured materials for energy conversion and storage at the Japan Science and Technology Agency (JST).
+In 2003 he became president of the Electrochemical Society of Japan and chairman of the Kanagawa Academy of Science and Technology.
 In 2010, Fujishima became the ninth president of Tokyo University of Science.